DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 ~/ROMs/n64/Perfect Dark.n64/Perfect Dark.n64
 ```

-Now start ES-DE and set the alternative emulator to _Native binary_ via the metadata editor.
+Now start ES-DE and set the alternative emulator to _Native port_ via the metadata editor.
 The game should now run correctly and you should be able to scrape it like any regular game.

 Note that some recompilations on macOS are packaged properly as app bundles, these will be named something like _Game name.app_ and they can be placed either directly into the ~/ROMs/n64 directory or under /Applications.
 In the latter case you'll need to make an alias to this directory and place this into the ~/ROMs/n64 directory.
-When launching such an app bundle you'll need to set the alternative emulator to _Shortcut or script_ instead of _Native binary_.
+When launching such an app bundle you'll need to set the alternative emulator to _Shortcut or script_ instead of _Native port_.

 The directory structure should simply look like the following for such a game:
 ```